HazyResearch/deepdive/shell/driver.postgresql/README.md

 * `db-query`
     Evaluates a SQL query against the configured database for the DeepDive application and prints the result in tab-separated values.

-* `db-update`
+* `db-execute`
-    Executes a SQL update query against the configured database for the DeepDive application.
+    Executes a SQL query against the configured database for the DeepDive application.